Take your career in education to the next level. You could become a fully qualified teacher in just three years.

 Once enrolled in your master's, and having met NESA requirements, you can apply for conditional accreditation from NESA and start teaching in schools.

 You’ll receive personalised support from our pathway support team.
-From choosing the right subjects for your teaching goals to helping you balance study, work and life – we’ve got your back.
+From choosing the right subjects for your teaching goals, to helping you balance work, life and study – we’ve got your back.
+There’s also our First Nations Student Success team, which provides Indigenous Australian students with a range of services through First Nations Student Connect, to ensure you are supported throughout your journey.